City of Asylum: Alphabet City

 In 2015, City of Asylum acquired a former Masonic Hall from the Urban Redevelopment Authority of Pittsburgh and launched a $12.2 million renovation.
 The project received $8 million in tax credits and additional funding from local foundations.
 Dubbed Alphabet City, the building now houses administrative offices, the City of Asylum bookstore, and a restaurant.
 All events held at the space are free.

 City of Asylum Books, a separate entity from the non-profit organization, specializes in international and translated literature.

 The first restaurant to open in the renovated Alphabet City was Casellula, a cheese and wine cafe with a strict no-tipping policy.
 The restaurant closed in late 2017, weeks after staff aired grievances on "Tipped Off", a restaurant industry blog.
 From 2018 to 2020, the restaurant space housed Brugge on North, a branch of Pittsburgh restaurants Point Brugge and Park Brugge.
-The current restaurant is called 40 North.
+The current restaurant is Cucina Alfabeto, opened in 2024.